 Recruitment, effort, and retention effects of performance contracts for civil servants: Experimental evidence from Rwandan primary schools (with Clare Leaver, Owen Ozier, and Pieter Serneels).
-American Economic Review, conditionally accepted.
+American Economic Review, forthcoming.

 This paper reports on a two-tiered experiment designed to separately identify the selection and effort margins of pay-for-performance (P4P).
 At the recruitment stage, teacher labor markets were randomly assigned to a 'pay-for-percentile' or fixed-wage contract.
 Once recruits were placed, an unexpected, incentive-compatible, school-level re-randomization was performed, so that some teachers who applied for a fixed-wage contract ended up being paid by P4P, and vice versa.
 By the second year of the study, the within-year effort effect of P4P was 0.16 standard deviations of pupil learning, with the total effect rising to 0.20 standard deviations after allowing for selection.